abwilliamss/AIAcademy-capstone/README.md

 § Branches
    ► There are two types of branches, the main/production branch and the development branches ► The main branch contains all of the finalized code, whereas the development branch contains each respective team member's work
-   ► Commits can be viewed at https://github.com/abwilliamss/AIAcademy-capstone/commits/(branch name)
+   ► Commits can be viewed [here](https://github.com/abwilliamss/AIAcademy-capstone/commits)

 § File Structure
    ► AI Academy Capstone Project.ipynb is the finalized notebook file